 Site expressed that they did not have enough critical spares, that those which were catalogued would probably not be in stock or may not be in good working order.
 The general perception was that the risk of downtime because of poorly managed critical spares was high.

 Maintenance personnel developed this idea because in the past, even basic maintenance, repair and operational (MRO) spares had cost them downtime which they felt should have been avoided.

-The problem of poor spares management is common across a lot of sites we work at.
+The problem of poor spares management is common across the industry.
 The root cause generally stems from inadequate asset management strategies and maintenance plans.
 Many sites forget that spares are simply another way to manage the risk of asset failure in the same way as maintenance tactics; only they’re intended to mitigate the consequences of asset failure rather than make a failure less likely.

-Our solution for a critical spares analysis is to conduct a site wide asset criticality assessment to first identify/confirm critical systems and equipment.
-Then we check the maintenance strategies in place to ensure they are effective.
+We believe that the best way to conduct a critical spares analysis is to conduct a site wide asset criticality assessment to first identify/confirm critical systems and equipment.
+Then to check the maintenance strategies in place to ensure they are effective.

 We then prioritise developing/reviewing asset management plans based on the criticality assessment results.

 The key elements of the asset management plans define the asset's productive life, operating context and operational limits, as well as their scheduled downtime, condition monitoring and component change-out strategies.
 We've previously written about the value of asset management plans https://bluefield.com.au/2018/09/28/why-everyone-should-have-an-asset-management-plan/.

 The analysis of spares criticality can be carried out quickly and easily after the context and understanding of the asset management plans, based on criticality, is well understood.

 When working on site it is easy to feel like you have little control over their critical spares.
 The problem often is with all the spares, not just the critical ones.